bturnwald/python/readme.txt

-Generic repo for misc. python scripts and apps.
-Mostly testing and resources.
+Generic repo for misc. python scripts and utilities.
+Mostly testing and resources for use in other projects.